vineyard-bloom/bloom-forms/docs/inputs.md

 - `loadingElement`:
   A React Element containing a spinner or other loading indicator in case you don't want to use the bloom-forms default spinner.
 - `multiple`:
   A boolean allowing multiple files to be uploaded simultaneously.
+Defaults to `true`.
 - `required`:
   A boolean indicating if the input value can't be empty.